 Referees should briefly explain any infringements to ALL the players and help players with instructions.
 They are the teachers on the field – and should encourage proper play and sporting behavior.
 Every effort should be made to keep the game moving and free from stoppages for doubtful infractions.
 Let them play and enjoy.

-Referees must be registered AYSO volunteers (meaning completion of safe haven and eAYSO volunteer background check) & Certified with Basic Referee Training (see How to Become an SM AYSO Referee on the Referee section of our website.)
-Assistant Referees work each sideline and assist the Center Referee with calling the ball in and out of play.
+Referees must be registered AYSO volunteers (meaning completion of Safe Haven, eAYSO volunteer background check, and CDC Concussion Awareness) and Certified with Basic Referee Training.
+(See How to Become an SM AYSO Referee on the Referee section of our website.)
+Assistant Referees work each sideline and assist the Referee with calling the ball in and out of play.
 The home team should provide the 3 referees.
 If someone is absent, they can recruit an Assistant Referee from the visiting team.
-In a pinch, uncertified parents may serve as Assistant Referees.
+In a pinch, uncertified parents may serve as a club linesman.
+(Club linesmen only signal when the ball goes out of play.)
 This is a great opportunity for parents to get involved.

 Coaches shall utilize positive coaching skills (avoid constant coaching, no yelling at players), stay within the designated technical area (coach’s box—no more than 8 yards on either side of the midfield line), show respectful attitude toward the referees and HAVE FUN!